 At the moment, I have been absent from work for a long period of time due to a flare-up of my condition and surgery.
 My workplace have been very supportive during this time and they have not put me under any pressure to return to work until I feel 100% better.

 A few weeks after my operation my manager and HR manager came to visit me to see how I was recuperating and to discuss returning to work and what changes could be put into place to help.

-In England or Wales, if your employee has been off sick from work for four weeks or more, you can refer them for a voluntary occupational health assessment.
-GPs can also refer employees for this assessment.
-This is a government funded initiative called Fit for Work.
+In England or Wales, if your employee has been off sick from work for four weeks or more, you can suggest they get advice and support from government funded initiative called Fit for Work.
 It is designed to support people in work with health conditions and help with sickness absence.
 For more information, visit: fitforwork.org

-If you live in Scotland or Northern Ireland, the rules may be different.
-For Scotland, visit: fitforworkscotland.scot.
-For Northern Ireland, visit nidirect: nidirect.gov.uk.
+If you live in Scotland or Northern Ireland, it may be different.
+For Scotland, visit: healthyworkinglives.scot.
+For Northern Ireland, visit: nidirect.gov.uk.

 Employees should be involved in planning their return to work.
 This gives them the opportunity to voice any concerns they may have, or to request adjustments.
 They may need a phased return if they have been off work for a considerable period, and do not feel able to work a full day at first.
 For example, they may wish to start by working fewer hours and gradually building up to their usual working pattern.
 Having a reduced workload to begin with might also be helpful.

 If the employee has to remain away from work until reasonable adjustments are in place that would enable them to return to work (for example, moving their work station closer to a toilet), then this should not be recorded as ‘sick leave’ and they should receive full pay.

 It is helpful to have periodic reviews with your employee.
 Their situation may change and they may wish to vary any adjustments to make it easier for them to continue working.